deep-research/victorslibrary-nuxt/content/reenchantment/attempting-to-survive-in-alternative-planes-of-existence.md

 explicit: true

 description: |
-  This is a very intense doom metal song inspired by our friends in the police state.
+  This very intense song inspired by our friends in the police state.

 recordings:
   - title: Attempting to Survive in Alternative Planes of Existence